IanGabes/WNG-FoundryVTT/README.md

 #e.g.
 npm run deploy-local -- '/home/ian/.local/share/FoundryVTT/Data/systems/wng'
 ```

-This repository does not allow you to install using URIs, the usual Foundry config files are tucked into `config/`
+This repository does not allow you to install using URIs directly, the usual Foundry config files are tucked into `config/`